dereks3396/journey-to-nba-cyoa-project/step-2/match-results-against-the-phoenix-suns.md

 # Match results against the Suns

 Congrats!
-You just wong Against the Phoenix Suns.
+You just won Against the Phoenix Suns.
 Amazing job, you will now have the choice to advance into the finals.
+The score was 98-136.
+(KD was gone so you good)

 Are you ready?